 Reflect

-Watch the short clip where Clara is exploring her new house and discuss with a partner what you learn about each character in the scene.
+Watch the short scene where Klara is exploring her new house and, in pairs, discuss what you learn about each character in the scene.

-Use the worksheet (below) to help you organise your thoughts.
+Use the worksheet below to organise your thoughts.

-• This is the viewer’s first impression of the world.
-How would it feel different without the water buffalo?
+- This is the viewer’s first impression of the world.
+How would it feel different without the water buffalo at the beginning?

 Create